Dr. Recess Assembly & Playground Games Program

 The Dr. Recess Assembly & Playground Games program was created by award-winning teacher and author, Curt Hinson, Ph.D., in 1997 as a follow-up program to his Trouble-free Playground staff-training workshop.
 Originally the program was called Project PlayFit, but as Dr. Hinson traveled around the country to schools, teaching students how to play the games, he began to be referred to as “Dr. Recess” by the students and staff at every school he visited.
 The name stuck and today there are hundreds of thousands of students across the country who have learned playground games from Dr. Recess.

-Curt Hinson, Ph.D., (also known as Doctor Recess) has been teaching for over 32 years.
-He taught at the elementary school level for 16 years and at the college level for over 16 years.
+Curt Hinson, Ph.D., (also known as Doctor Recess) has been teaching for over 38 years.
+He taught at the elementary school level for 16 years and at the college level for over 22 years.
 He currently works as an educational consultant for PlayFit Education Inc., presenting staff-training workshops and assemblies for school districts, teachers, and students.
-In addition, he teaches in the on-line graduate program at Canisius College in Buffalo, NY and is an adjunct professor at Rowan University in New Jersey.
+In addition, he teaches in the on-line graduate program at Canisius College in Buffalo, NY.
 He holds a Ph.D. in Kinesiology, a Masters of Education degree, and a BS degree in Health & Physical Education.

-Dr. Hinson is the author of three books, Fitness for Children; Games Kids Should Play at Recess; and 6-Steps to a Trouble-free Playground.
+Dr. Hinson is the author of four books, Fitness Activities for Kids; Fitness for Children; Games Kids Should Play at Recess; and 6-Steps to a Trouble-free Playground.
 In addition, he has published over 50 articles related to teaching and is the creator of the “Trouble-free Playground” recess program for elementary schools.

 Dr. Hinson has made presentations in all 50 states, as well as in Washington, DC, Puerto Rico, the Virgin Islands and Mexico.
 His practical, hands-on teaching techniques, along with his enthusiasm, make him one of the most dynamic educators in the country.
-He was the 1992 National Association for Sport and Physical Education Eastern District Teacher of the Year and the 1991 Delaware PE Teacher of the Year.
+He was the 1992 SHAPE America Eastern District Teacher of the Year and the 1991 Delaware PE Teacher of the Year.
 He is a member of the Society of Health and Physical Educators of America (SHAPE America); the National Association for Sport and Physical Education; and the American Association for Physical Activity and Recreation.
 Dr. Hinson has been featured in the Wall Street Journal; Disney’s Family Fun magazine; and on the Fox News Network.
-His Trouble-free Playground program is currently being implemented in schools in all 50 states.
+His Dr. Recess playground program is currently being implemented in schools in all 50 states.